collivier/ansible-role-xtesting/docs/gates/gates.md

   and controlled
 - Ansible depends on low-level commands which may be missing (e.g. iproute, lsb_release, ...)
-- They are a few bugs in the GNU/Linux distribution packages (see [Incompatibility between py3-requests and ansible in Alpine](https://gitlab.alpinelinux.org/alpine/aports/-/issues/16984))
+- they are a few bugs in the GNU/Linux distribution packages (see [Incompatibility between py3-requests and ansible in Alpine](https://gitlab.alpinelinux.org/alpine/aports/-/issues/16984))
-- The distributions don't offer the same Python packages, which requires many Ansible conditions
+- the distributions don't offer the same Python packages, which requires many Ansible conditions

 **Impossible to verify by hand!**

 ### Maintenance challenges

-- A new release is frequently out (i.e. Alpine releases every 6 months)
+- a new release is frequently out (i.e. Alpine releases every 6 months)
 - RHEL updates Ansible and then its needed Python version
 - CentOS is no longer a downstream project which required to switch to RockyLinux